ayanna92/ayannacolden-programmeerproject/PROCESS.md

 * Trying to maybe think of changing these last parts of app drastically (making it a more social media forum for example), I could maybe create a news feed that can only be seen by two users?
 In a way displaying a contract...
 * Only have two more days and I'm freaking out.

+## Day 17 (Wed):
+* Working on newsfeed between two users, using instagram like app ep 4.
+Trying to retrieve from firebase, but seems to be problem with collectionview.reloaddata saying the link is ambiguous.
+So I need to figure out if this is because of storyboard link problems, or due to something else.